supershortjane/Credit_Card_Fraud_Detection/README.md

 ### Model Selection & Performance
 #### 2.0 Imbalanced datasets

-In this analysis, I use decision tree to build the model, where gini is the criteria that measure the quality of a split.
+In this analysis, I use informative variables to build decision tree model, where gini is the criteria that measure the quality of a split.
 The accuracy of the model is 0.99, which is extremely high.
 However, Accuracy is not meaningful when we measure the performance of imbalanced datasets.
 Other indicators such as Recall, F1-score and ROC sould be checked as well.</br>

 ![tree](https://user-images.githubusercontent.com/32606310/92608011-6b501900-f2e7-11ea-957f-419d1432869a.PNG)</br>